yayayahahaha/EncryptAny/README.md

 node index.js
 ```

-4. Your files will be encrypted into `encrypted-result` folder.
+4. Your files will be encrypted into a file named `god-words`.

 ### How to decrypt